Algorithms for the rational approximation of matrix-valued functions: Numerical comparisons

 \subsection{A scalar example with noise}

 In this experiment we investigate the effects of noisy perturbations on the approximation quality.
 As a test case, we use a scalar function $f(z) = (z-1)/(z^2+z+2)$.
-Only two methods will be considered for this experiment, namely RKFIT (a non-interpolatory method) and AAA (an interpolatory method).
+We consider the RKFIT and VF methods (non-interpolatory) in comparison to the AAA and Loewner methods (interpolatory).
 We sample the function $f(z)$ at 500 logarithmically spaced points in the interval $[10^{-1},10^1]\mathrm{i}$, and then add normally distributed noise with a standard deviation of $\tau = 10^{-2}$ to these samples.

-We compute rational approximants of degree $d=5$ using the (scalar) RKFIT and AAA algorithms.
+We first compute rational approximants of degree $d=5$ using the above methods.
 For RKFIT, we perform three iterations starting with the default initialization of all poles at infinity.
 As it can be observed in Figure~\ref{fig:example_mftex77} (left), the red curve corresponding to the RKFIT approximants follows the noisy measurements very well on average.
 At the same time, the blue curve corresponding to the AAA approximant shows considerable deviations from the measurements.
-By inspecting the deviation between the two rational approximants and the original function $f(z)$ in Figure~\ref{fig:example_mftex77} (right), we find that RKFIT approximation error for is comparable to the noise level.
+By inspecting the deviation between the two rational approximants and the original function $f(z)$ in Figure~\ref{fig:example_mftex77} (right), we find that the RKFIT approximation error is comparable to the noise level.
 The RKFIT approximant has effectively estimated the additive noise rather accurately, which is also confirmed visually by the true noise curve overlaid as a dotted line on top of the RKFIT error curve.
+For this scalar problem, the VF approximant behaves very similarly to the RKFIT approximant, achieving a stagnation RMSE close to the noise level.
 On the other hand, the approximation error attained by the AAA method is between 1--2 orders of magnitude larger than the added noise level.
+The Loewner method stagnates on an even higher level.